 Now, you may not need to change any settings and your GPS may work as soon as it is plugged in.
 However, I needed to activate the time message, to do this I had to install the GT-U7 GPS software that is available for free (U-Center).
 I connected to the GPS board to my PC using a regular USB lead and configured the following items (very easy to do):

 Tip: I also purchased a bigger GPS antenna which multiplied the satellite locks by 3!

 Here are the U3S settings I used to get my first 20m, 40m and 80m WSPR spots.

 Note: All other settings can be left as they are

 If all is okay you will instantly receive spots following your first TX cycle.

 The regular BS170 transistor provides enough power to get lots of spots.
 But you made need a little more power, maybe to test a Mag loop or compromised antenna.

-I was able to turn the power up further still, finding how far this can go will require some experimentation.
+I was able to turn the power up further but have stuck with the 90mA.
+Finding how far this can go will require some experimentation.
 I was happy with the 2 watts output.